 Apricot Sakuraba from Galaxy Angel II.
 She also has a very strong case of androphobia, so whenever a man touches her, she involuntarily screams and flings him into the air.

 Marcy of Chrono Cross is a tiny little girl in a frilly pink dress... and probably the toughest one of General Viper's elite, which includes a man about as big and strong as an elephant.
 Most of her moves involve beating you three ways to yesterday with yarn.
-Among playable characters, Leah, who despite being a child has great strength and HP; she is, in fact, basically a kid version of Ayla from Chrono Trigger.
+Among playable characters, Leah, who despite being a child has great strength and HP; she is, in fact, basically a kid version of Ayla from Chrono Trigger and is in fact implied to be Ayla's time traveling mother.

 Prolific in World of Warcraft, thanks to Purely Aesthetic Gender and the lack of substantial stat differences between races.
 You're just as likely to be beaten senseless by a two-foot tall gnome girl with pink pigtails as you are by a nine-foot minotaur warrior with a weapon larger than you are.
 Sometimes more likely, since the Gnomes are harder to click on in a crowded battlefield where tab-targeting is impractical.